-- Tests any portable equipment - Certifies whether or not the portable equipment (including any cables and plugs) was, on the day of test, as far as could reasonably be ascertained, safe and without risk to persons coming into direct or indirect contact with any live part of the equipment.
+- · Tests any portable equipment - Certifies whether or not the portable equipment (including any cables and plugs) was, on the day of test, as far as could reasonably be ascertained, safe and without risk to persons coming into direct or indirect contact with any live part of the equipment.
+Workers should be instructed to report any of these faults immediately and stop using the tool or cable as soon as any damage is seen.